F30 error — temperature sensor

 How Much Does This Repair Cost?

-A replacement temperature sensor for the Frigidaire FFEW2726TS typically costs $20–$50 in parts alone.
-Hiring a professional appliance technician will usually run $150–$300 once you factor in the service call fee and labor.
-Tackling this repair yourself can save you $100–$250, making it a worthwhile DIY project.
+A replacement temperature sensor for the Frigidaire FFEW2726TS generally costs $20–$50 in parts alone.
+Hiring a professional appliance technician usually runs $150–$300 once you factor in the service call fee and labor.
+Taking on this repair yourself can save you $100–$250, making it a worthwhile DIY project.

 Frequently Asked Questions